 Despite a relatively stable performance (between 60%-70%), the data reveal a fair amount of variation over time.
-As a cross-check, Creditreform Rating also used vintage data in dynamic format to compare gross defaults to recorded net losses and assuming a granular and homogeneous distribution of contract values in order to calculate implied recovery rates at different time horizons (see Table 7):
+As a cross-check, Creditreform Rating also used vintage data in dynamic format to compare gross defaults to recorded net losses and assuming a granular and homogeneous distribution of contract values in order to calculate implied recovery rates at different time.
+Creditreform Rating has set the recovery base case at 65%.
+Combining our net-loss base case of 0.8% with a 65% recovery assumption leads to a gross-loss default rate base case expectation of 2.29% over the term of the transaction.